electronstudio/python_book/chapters/minecraft.rst

 Build a house
 -------------

-Make sure you have saved the previous program :raw-latex:`\ref{e09_clear_space}` to the same directory before you run this program because we are going to ``import`` the function from ``clear_space.py``.
+Make sure you have saved the previous :numref:`code-e09_clear_space` to the same directory before you run this program because we are going to ``import`` the function from ``clear_space.py``.
 Save this program as ``house.py``.